 What to feed your rabbits

-Hay and grass should form the basis (80%) of your rabbits’ diet.
-The remainder of your rabbits’ diet should be fresh vegetables (15%) and a small amount of pellets (around 5%).
+Rabbits are herbivores, which means that they need a plant-based, high-fibre diet.
+Hay and grass should form the basis (85%) of your rabbits’ diet.
+The remainder of your rabbits’ diet should be fresh vegetables (10%) and a small amount of pellets specifically designed for rabbits (around 5%).

-- Provide a good-sized handful of fresh hay per rabbit every day.
+- Provide your rabbit a continuous supply of good quality, fresh hay every day.

 - Purchase fresh hay from feed stores or some pet shops.